HTML

 <br>

-The <br> element produces line breaks in text.
+The <br> HTML element produces a line break in text (carriage-return).

 Text and structure